kareemNass2357/UltimateKeyboard/README.md

 ## known issues
-* with the new windows updates the language changing shortcut (capslock + b) stopped working for some of the people
+* with the new windows updates , the language changing shortcut (capslock + b) stopped working for some of the people.
+* with the new windows updates , the brightness changing shortcut (capslock + F7/F8) stopped working for some of the people.

 ## contact:
 Kareem Nassrallah